grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/100 End-of-test/150-custom-summary.md

 ---
 title: Custom summary
-excerpt: With the handlesummary() function, you can customize every part of your report.
+excerpt: With handlesummary(), you can customize every part of your report.
 Change the content, redirect output, and more.
 ---

-With the `handleSummary()` callback, you can completely customize your end-of-test summary.
+With `handleSummary()`, you can completely customize your end-of-test summary.
 In this document, you can read about:
 - How `handleSummary()` works
 - How to customize the content and output location of your summary